 IDC/Brenda Killigrew Sewing Studio

-Fashion Independent college for City & Guilds all levels, in Pattern Cutting, Tailoring.
-For our recreational sewing workshops, also visit the new Brenda Killigrew Shop Studio, now with and educational area for our Janome Sewing machines, and much more in fabric and haberdashery.
+The Inkberrow Design Centre is an independent college for City & Guilds (all levels) in pattern cutting and tailoring.
+For our recreational sewing workshops, you can also visit the new Brenda Killigrew Studio.
+We now have an educational area for our Janome sewing machines, and much more in fabric and haberdashery.

-The Guild welcomes everyone with an interest in embroidery and are proud to be recognised as a voice for raising the profile of textile and stitched art.
-They hold a historical collection, aid research, support students and publish ‘Stitch’ and ‘Embroidery’ magazines.
+The Guild welcomes everyone with an interest in embroidery and is proud to be recognised as a voice for raising the profile of textile and stitched art.
+It holds a historical collection, aids research, supports students, and publishes ‘Stitch’ and ‘Embroidery’ magazines.

 The Quilters’ Guild is a voluntary organisation open to everyone interested in patchwork and quilting.
-Consists of 17 regions promoting patchwork across the UK.
-An educational charity it preserves the heritage of quilting and works to ensure its future.
+It consists of 17 regions promoting patchwork across the UK.
+As an educational charity, it preserves the heritage of quilting and works to ensure its future.

-Small inspirational classes with experienced tutors are our speciality.
-The Granary Studio offers a broad range of classes, with currently thirteen different tutors.
+The Granary Studio offers a broad range of classes, taught by (currently) thirteen different tutors.
 The studio is in Owslebury, near to historic Winchester and in the South Downs National Park.
+Small inspirational classes with experienced tutors are their speciality!

 Kathleen Laurel Sage

-Kathleen uses her renowned organza layering technique to produce brightly coloured hangings and fashion accessories to capture your imaginations.
-Featuring machine embroidery, reverse applique and the use of her trusty soldering iron.
-She creates brightly coloured see-through hangings
+Kathleen uses her renowned organza layering technique to produce brightly coloured hangings and fashion accessories to capture your imagination.
+Her work features machine embroidery, reverse appliqué and the use of her trusty soldering iron.

 Come and see Claire demonstrating free motion embroidery on her stand.
-Madeira Threads Ambassador and Denman Tutor, Claire will have her embroidered flowers, fascinators and other work on display.
+A Madeira Threads ambassador and Denman tutor, Claire will have her embroidered flowers, fascinators and other work on display.
 Claire is based in Birmingham.

 Textile tutor Maria Thomas and the Stitch Together Studio present ‘A Group Gathering’ – a display of mixed media embroidered textile art.
 Works include individual and collaborative pieces.